jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 Since this quickstart builds two separate components, you can not use the standard *Build and Deploy* commands used by most of the other quickstarts.
 You must follow these steps to build, deploy, and run this quickstart.

-1. Make sure you have started the JBoss server.
+1. Make sure you have started the JBoss EAP server.
 See the instructions in the previous section.
 2. Open a command prompt and navigate to the ejb-remote quickstart directory
 3. Build and install the server side component:
     * Navigate to the server-side subdirectory: